 If the cooperating district has a tuition payment deadline that occurs before funds are disbursed at the primary district, the cooperating district is to defer fees for financial aid eligible students until aid is disbursed by the primary district.

-Additional information regarding collaborative programs is available in section 3.60 of the Educational Services Manual.
+Additional information regarding collaborative programs is available in the Educational Services Manual.